In Need of a Motorcycle Accident Lawyer in Greenville, SC?

 If you have been hurt in a motorcycle accident or lost a loved one because of a motorcycle crash caused by negligence in South Carolina, contact our Greenville personal injury lawyers today to discuss your case.

 Do Motorcycle Riders Have to Wear Helmets in South Carolina?

 South Carolina motorcycle laws state that helmets must be worn by operators and passengers under the age of 21.
 In addition, goggles or face shields must also be worn by operators under the age of 21.

 Because our laws do not require helmet use by those over the age of 21, riders are often unsure if they can file a motorcycle accident claim if they were not wearing a helmet, assuming that they may share some of the risks for serious injuries if they are involved in a crash.

 Nothing could be further from the truth.
 Wearing a helmet is your legal and personal prerogative.
 Getting injured or losing a loved one to negligence is a traumatic event that no one deserves to go through.
 We can help you understand your full legal rights and options to hold the liable driver who caused your injuries, or the loss of your loved one fully accountable for their negligent behavior.

 We Serve the Following Practice Area Also:

-Contact Our David W. Martin Accident & Injury Lawyers in Greenville, South Carolina to Schedule a Free Consultation Today
+Contact Our David W. Martin Accident & Injury Lawyers in Greenville, South Carolina to Schedule a consultation Today

 Contact our David W. Martin Accident & Injury Lawyers in Greenville, South Carolina today by calling 803-590-1958 to learn more about your legal rights and options to hold the negligent driver liable for your complete recovery needs.